-You wouldn’t want to experience an air conditioner breakdown in the middle of the summer, and we know you wouldn’t want your pets to suffer through a heat wave either.
+You wouldn’t want to experience an air conditioner breakdown in the middle of the summer, and we know you also wouldn’t want your pets to suffer through a heatwave.
 That’s why our team recommends scheduling HVAC maintenance regularly.
 With annual air conditioner maintenance, you can rest assured that your cooling system runs as efficiently as possible while minimizing the chances of unexpected breakdowns.

 Whether you need to upgrade your air conditioner, schedule routine maintenance, or talk with an indoor air quality expert, we’re at your service.
-Call the HVAC professionals at A&E Heating and Air Conditioning today at (919) 823-5992.
+Call the HVAC professionals at A&E Heating and Air Conditioning today.

 Image provided by Shutterstock